blakecombden/Java-Project/README.md

 Run Program:

-Open the folder called "Java-Project" in an IDE.
+Download and unzip the folder called "JavaProject".
+Create a project in your IDE and open the unzipped folder.
 In the src folder, there are 9 java files, 5 wav files, and 1 txt file:

 - HangmanGame.java
 - PlayGame.java